iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.16.005_01/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="org.intermountainhealthcare.android.connectcare 1 reviews"/>
 </p>

+> Messages stopped working on app and online!
+I keep getting an error when all fields filled in.<br> :date: __2021-01-29 20:11:04__

 > Update: 2 hours of down time now.
 I'm trying to see a decent doctor for a misdiagnosis from Dr. Tyler D'Hulst about my hand.
 He said tendonitis but it's turned into a bulge in my tendon and it feels like it split and latched onto an adjacent tendon in my hand.
 My middle and ring finger on my dominant hand will not move independently anymore 24/7/365 is a lie I've been trying to get on for an hour and it just says they're "upgrading my experience".
 I don't see downtime as an upgraded experience!<br> :date: __2021-01-16 10:02:42__